 They say necessity is the mother of invention and that is certainly true about Bert "Tito" Beveridge, the founder of delicious Tito's Vodka.
 He's seen his net worth skyrocket recently, which is not solely based on the steady supply of Tito's I've been drinking since the pandemic started, but that certainly helped!
 In all seriousness, though, Beveridge had to have balls to take on the big-name vodka brands with his scrappy home-distilled vodka from Austin, Texas.
 Would you believe that Beveridge never set out to make the "vodka for dog people?"
 When he was growing up, he planned to become a doctor.
 Sometime in college, he changed tracks to geology and geophysics.
 That wouldn't be the last time Beveridge changed courses.

 Beveridge graduated from college in 1984.
-He soon landed a job with a big Texas-based oil company working in Venezuela and Columbia.
+He soon landed a job with a big Texas-based oil company working in Venezuela and Colombia.
 While he was in South America, he began picking wild fruit, fermenting them, and making his own wine-like beverage.

 He returned to Texas a few years later and started his own oil drilling company.
 Beveridge was making a decent living but he didn't love his job, so he packed it all up to move to Austin to become an environmental engineer for the oil industry.
 He tired of that and became a mortgage broker.
 That didn't suit him either.
 It was the early 1990s and Tito was trying to figure out what would make him happy and what he was doing with his life.